+What’s the story of your first diamond?
 My family has worked in diamonds for years.
 When I was a child, my uncle Peter brought home the replica of a two hundred carat diamond found by De Beers, where he worked for 25 years.
 At the time, the company created a replica of each important diamond it found.
 Also, I recall my mother clipping me over the head with a hand filled with diamond rings once for being naughty.
 She is a loving mum, but I don’t think she realized the impact of those diamond rings and they left quite an impression.

+What excites you most at the moment?
 The most exciting part of my career is the auction block.
 I am an auctioneer and there is that moment right before stepping onto the rostrum when the adrenaline starts buzzing.
 It’s the moment before the start of a complex performance and I love it.